andyld97/VFS/README.md

 ## Usage

 I want to explain the usage with an example.
-Represent you have this directory structure:
+Imagine you have this directory structure:
 ```
 C:\Data\Documents\ToDo.docx
 C:\Data\Documents\Meeting.docx